CBCMusic/ajax-file-uploader/README.md

 should be easy to remove.
 - with our own usage of this script, we don't just blindly upload the file to a folder (certainly not one that's publicly accessible).
 So you may find that either moving the file to a temporary location may be in order, or adding MIME-type validation into the C#.
-This was unnecessary for our purposes, but we'd appreciate the fork. ;-)
+This was unnecessary for our purposes (but we'd appreciate the code, if you add it!)
-- The CSS and JS is really pretty basic.
+- The CSS and JS is really pretty straightforward.
 Edit away.

 ### Other notes
 - I had to make a small change to [Simple-Ajax-Uploader](https://github.com/LPology/Simple-Ajax-Uploader) to allow